Kansas University Hit With Second Rape Allegation in Two Weeks

 A 19-year-old student has been arrested in connection with a rape in a dorm room at the University of Kansas, the same school hit with nightly protests earlier this month after a separate alleged rape at a frat house.

-The university’s Public Safety Office responded to a call involving a rape subject who “had sexual intercourse with a person whom was unable to give consent,” according to its crime map which confirms that the suspect was transported to Douglas County jail on Wednesday.
+The university’s Public Safety Office responded to a call an alleged rape subject who “had sexual intercourse with a person whom was unable to give consent,” according to its crime map which confirms that the suspect was transported to Douglas County jail on Wednesday.

-KU Public Safety Deputy Chief James Druen told The Daily Beast in an email that the alleged rape occurred on Sept.
+KU Public Safety Deputy Chief James Druen identified the suspect as Chi Hong Kai.
+He told The Daily Beast in an email that the alleged rape occurred on Sept.
 16 between 9 and 11 p.m. at the school’s Stauffer Place Apartments and that it was reported to campus public safety on Wednesday.
 “Both parties involved are students,” he said.
 “We had probable cause that a rape did occur and made the arrest.”

 The alleged rape came just days after hoards of protesters demonstrated for two nights in a row outside of the university’s Phi Kappa Psi fraternity, demanding more action be taken to protect students and hold accountable perpetrators of sexual assault.